policratus/pupyl/README.md

 ## 🧿 pupyl what?

-The `pupyl` project (pronounced _pyoo·piel_) is a pythonic library to perform image search tasks.
-It's intended to made easy reading, indexing, retrieving and maintaining a complete reverse image search engine.
+The `pupyl` project (pronounced _pyoo·piel_) is a pythonic library to perform image search tasks (even over animated GIFs).
+It's intended to make easy reading, indexing, retrieving and maintaining a complete reverse image search engine.
 You can use it in your own data pipelines, web projects and wherever you find fit!

 ## 🎉 Getting started
 ### 📦 Installation